Safety Tips

 | National Human Trafficking Hotline | 1-888-373-7888 · Text 233733 | 24/7 |

-7. For parents and guardians
+7. For Parents and Guardians

 DancingPartners is an adults-only app (18+).
-If you believe a minor is using the app, please email developers@tenikopr.com with the subject Minor account report.
+If you believe a minor is using the App, please email developers@tenikopr.com with the subject "Minor account report."
 We will investigate and take immediate action.
-See also our Children's Privacy policy.
+Our Community Guidelines and Privacy Policy address children's privacy in detail.